 In addition, they worked with Groupe E to aggregate and format data across the company, including network inventory, maintenance, engineering, human resources, and finance.

-During the webinar, Michel Morvan discussed how the French electric transmission utility, Réseau de Transport d’Electricité (RTE), has relied on Cosmo Tech’s simulation digital twin solution to justify its business plan to the French Energy Regulatory Commission (CRE).
+During the webinar, Michel Morvan discussed how the French electric transmission utility, Réseau de Transport d’Electricité (RTE), has relied on Cosmo Tech’s Pre-packaged Simulation Twin Solution to justify its business plan to the French Energy Regulatory Commission (CRE).
 Sharing objective data showing that increasing the maintenance budget leads to substantial savings on the overall budget in the medium term, the regulator granted RTE a 15 percent budget increase for asset management.
 Furthermore, in its public report, the CRE requested RTE apply the same method, based on Cosmo Tech, to all its policies for the renewal of assets.